codenamerhu/ParkingMachine/README.md

 func getQuantity(change: Int, totalCentsInChange: Int) -> Int { ... }
 ```
-- returns number of Note/Coin in change
+- returns number/quantity of Note/Coin in change
 - eliminates repetions when as used in the for loop

 ### changeLeft